-The commonly used Euclidean distance between two objects is achieved when g= 2.
-Given g= 1, the sum of absolute paraxial distances (Manhattan metric) is obtained, and with g=∞ one gets the greatest of the paraxial distances (Chebychev metric).
+The Euclidean distance commonly used between two objects is reached when g = 2.
+Given g = 1, the sum of the absolute paraxial distances (Manhattan metric) is obtained, and with g = ∞ we obtain the greatest of the paraxial distances (metric of Chebychev).

-The measurement unit used can affect the clustering analysis.
-To avoid the dependence on the choice of measurement units, the data should be standardized.
-Standardizing measurements attempts to give all variables an equal weight.
-However, if each variable is assigned with a weight according to its importance, then the weighted distance can be computed as:
+The unit of measurement used can affect the clustering analysis.
+To avoid being dependent on the choice of units of measure, the data should be normalized.
+Standardization of measures attempts to give all variables equal weight.
+However, if each variable is assigned a weight according to its importance, the weighted distance can be calculated as follows: